Film Production Resume Tips!

 We would hope that before you go to our resume services page we want you to come here to the resume tips page.

 Film Production resumes do differ a bit from a regular corporate world resume.
-Here we address the common mistakes that we find on resumes submitted to us for resume review.
+Here we address the common mistakes found on resumes submitted to people hiring PAs.

 ONE PAGE ONLY!!!